-As if rodent activity was not already bad enough, pack rat’s thieves’ key features make their presence even more irritating.
+As if rodent activity was not already bad enough, pack rat thieves’ key features make their presence even more irritating.
 Packrats are similar to many other rats regarding behavior, except they are infamous for stealing shiny objects.
-A packrat will always opt to collect shiny things like jewelry, coins, or even bottle caps.
-Once they find something worth keeping, they hurry back to their nests and add it to their collection.
-If one were to come across a packrat nest, they would see a hoarded miscellaneous item collection.
+A packrat always collects shiny things like jewelry, coins, or bottle caps.
+Once they find something worth keeping, they return to their nests and add them to their collection.
+If one came across a packrat nest, one would see a hoarded miscellaneous item collection.
 Their thievery aside, pack rats have known disease spreaders and still can cause damage to the internals of homes.
 These rodents are extremely difficult to find, which makes pack rat control a challenge.
 As a result, they tend to live isolated lives building their nests and adding to their collection of found items in solidarity.

 What Are Pack Rats?

 Pack rats also referred to as “wood rats” or “trade rats,” are small rodents throughout North America.
 There are twenty-five different subspecies of pack rats that stem from the genus Neotoma.

 Packrats are not significant; they are about 10.5 to 18 inches long and weigh anywhere from 10-20 ounces.
 They come in various colors spanning from grayish to cinnamon brown and even sometimes orange.
 Their tails are generally shorter than their bodies but are bushy like a squirrel.

 Finding pack rats is quite a challenge as they prefer areas that are low in traffic and activity.
 They will build their nests and live in isolation in places like attics or basements.
 They are also known for taking up residency in unoccupied sheds, cabins, or just hidden in wooded areas.

 The Dangers of Pack Rats